KillianLynch/local-lab-dev/JSON Duality cloud world/duality-views/duality-views.md

     ```
     ![adding the movie](images/little.png " ")

 2. In this step, we will perform the opposite operation.
 First, we will look at the duality view, then insert a record into the base table, and finally check the duality view for the updated record.
-Run the following code:
+Copy the SQL below and click **Run Script**:
     ```
     <copy>
     SELECT json_serialize(data PRETTY)
     FROM GENRES_DV WHERE json_value(data, '$.genre_id') = 26;

-    INSERT INTO generes
+    INSERT INTO GENRES
     VALUES(26, 'Psychological Thriller', 'Psychological Thriller: mind-bending suspense, intricate narratives, and gripping twists that keep you on edge.
 Prepare for intense psychological tension and thrilling storytelling.');

     SELECT json_serialize(data PRETTY)